 However, some features, particularly the ability of Totalview to show MPICH message queues, will work only if MPICH is configured with the prefix set to the installation directory.
+For the ch_p4mpd device, it is necessary to specify the install directory at configure time.

 A good way to handle multiple releases of MPICH is to install them into directories whose names include the version number and then set a link from mpi to that directory.
-For example, if the current version is 1.2.6, the installation commands to install into '/usr/local' are
+For example, if the current version is 1.2.6, the installation commands to install into '/usr/local' are of the files when they are installed with the options -mode=nnnn (for regular files) and -xmode=nnnn (for executables and directories).
+You can set the directory into which the man pages will be placed with -manpath=<path>.
+The option -help shows the full set of options for mpiinstall.